 The Company is authorised by the MFSA to carry on business of insurance and re-insurance (re/Insurance) in accordance with the Insurance Business Act Cap.
-403. Atlas underwrites local insurance risk through its non-cellular structure and is a leader in the local market, when combined with its international cellular business is considered to be Malta's leading insurer.
+403. Atlas underwrites local insurance risk through its non-cellular structure and is a leader in the local market, when combined with its international cellular business is considered to be Malta's largest insurer for premium income.